Louise Mack: War correspondent

 In 1914, when war broke out Louise Mack was in Belgium where she continued to work as the first woman war correspondent for the Evening News and the London Daily Mail.
 Her eye-witness account of the German invasion of Antwerp and her adventures—A Woman's Experiences in the Great War—was published in 1915.

 She was not only the first woman to be a war correspondent but she was also the first Australian to study the Germans this closely during this time.
 She was under shell-fire for thirty-six hours in Antwerp, and at one point went right through German lines to the city of Brussels.

 Returning to Australia

 Returning to Australia in 1916, Mack gave a series of lectures about her war experiences.
 She frequently wrote for The Sydney Morning Herald, the Bulletin and other newspapers and magazines.
+While back in Australia, in 1917–1918, she used her lectures on her war experiences to raise money for the Australian Red Cross Society.

 On a visit to New Zealand in 1920, Mack and two others went missing for three days while mountain climbing in the Tararua Range, Otaki.
 When found, she was suffering from hunger and mountain sickness.

-While back in Australia, in 1917–1918, she used her lectures on her war experiences to raise money for the Australian Red Cross Society.
+In the 1930s, she wrote a series of humorous but helpful articles for the Australian Women's Weekly, titled "Louise Mack advises".

+Personal

-On 1 September 1924, Mack married 33-year-old Allen Illingworth Leyland (d.
+On 8 January 1896, Mack married Dublin barrister John Percy Creed, who died in 1914.
+On 1 September 1924, she married 33-year-old New Zealander Allen Illingworth Leyland (d.
 1932).
-In the 1930s, she wrote a series of humorous but helpful articles for the Australian Women's Weekly, titled "Louise Mack advises".
+He was an ANZAC who had survived Gallipoli and subsequently in France, where he had been gassed.

 Mack died in Mosman, New South Wales on 23 November 1935.